What's the best chainsaw bar?

 The first thing to consider when thinking of buying a replacement bar is the length of the bar.

-First up, you probably should replace like with like, especially as your engine is usually designed with the bar and the intended use activity around the bar.
+First up, you should replace like with like, especially as your engine is usually designed with the bar and the intended use activity around the bar.
 The bigger your engine, the bigger the bar you can use.

 If you place a bar on your engine that is too long, you may find the saw performs so poorly it cannot cut wood.